-The Southwest Rapid Rewards Performance Business does charge a $199 annual fee, but other fees associated with this card are easy to avoid.
+The Southwest Rapid Rewards Performance Business card charges a $199 annual fee, but other fees associated with this card are easy to avoid.
 There are no foreign transaction fees or returned check fees to be aware of.
 If you pay your balance in full each month, you won’t have to worry about the card’s variable APR of 19.74 percent to 26.74 percent.

 However, you should watch out for late payment fees and returned payment fees, both of which will set you back $39.
-If you decide to transfer a balance to this card for any reason, you’ll also pay a 5 percent balance transfer fee (minimum $5).
+If you decide to transfer a balance to this card for any reason, you’ll pay a 5 percent balance transfer fee (minimum $5).
 Lastly, if you make a late payment, you could end up with a default APR of 29.99 percent, which could last indefinitely.

 You won’t get elite perks like in-flight Wi-Fi credits or a credit for Global Entry or TSA PreCheck, and you’ll only get two complimentary EarlyBird Check-In® boarding upgrades each year instead of four upgraded boardings through Southwest.
 Still, the annual cost is cut in half with this card.

 In addition to Southwest cards, you should also consider flexible business credit cards.
-Specifically, consider the Ink Business Preferred® Credit Card due to its sign-up bonus and the fact you can transfer points from this card to Southwest at a 1:1 ratio.
+Specifically, the Ink Business Preferred® Credit Card due to its sign-up bonus and the fact you can transfer points from this card to Southwest at a 1:1 ratio.

 The Ink Business Preferred lets you earn points in the Chase Ultimate Rewards program, which also lets you redeem for cash back, gift cards, statement credits and merchandise.
 You can also redeem points for travel through the Chase portal and get 25 percent more value when you do.
 Plus, you can transfer points to not only Southwest but also to partners like Emirates, IHG Rewards, British Airways and more.
-Also, note that the Ink Business Preferred’s annual fee will only set you back $95 per year versus Southwest Rapid Performance’s $199 fee.
+Also, note that the Ink Business Preferred’s annual fee will only set you back $95 per year versus Southwest Rapid Performance card’s $199 fee.

-If you do decide to get the Southwest Rapid Rewards Performance Business, pairing it with a travel credit card from Chase is a no-brainer since Southwest is one of its transfer partners.
+If you decide to get the Southwest Rapid Rewards Performance Business card, pairing it with a travel credit card from Chase is a no-brainer since Southwest is one of its transfer partners.
 Having a Chase business card that lets you transfer points will make it easier for you to earn the rewards you need for the flights you want or even “top up” your Southwest account when you’re short some miles for a rewards booking.
 Just keep in mind that you have to transfer points from Chase to Southwest in increments of 1,000 points.